dmberry/nostos/docs/robot-programs-plan.md

 - **P5** — write access. **HALF DONE.** The upload itself works both ways — `post <file> <unit>` at the shell (v1.216) and a chooser + Upload button on the unit's own page (v1.218), sharing one core (`postProgram` in main.js).
+What is DONE as of v1.258: L9 is the gate. `post` returns 401 until you have opened that island's maintenance interface through its own httpd.
+The original note follows.

-What is NOT done is the GATE: it is deliberately ungated so it could be tested.
+  NOT done is the GATE: it is deliberately ungated so it could be tested.
 L9 (breaking the httpd) is what should buy it, and `postProgram` is the seam.
 - **P6** — obelisk programs (alert policy, blight policy, what it calls and when).